rpesce/rufos/README.md

-Rufos is a personal project
+Rufos is a CRM project developed for Innatura Brotos S.A.

 Utilizes Python 3.7.4